-- Roguelike Omega included secret mountain passes, which cut down on travel time in the wilderness.
+- Omega includes secret mountain passes, which cut down on travel time in the wilderness.

-- In Skies of Arcadia, there is a passage through Valua's sewer system that leads to the arena in the Coliseum.
+- Skies of Arcadia: There is a passage through Valua's sewer system that leads to the arena in the Coliseum.
 The sewer system can also be used to travel from Lower City to Upper City, even though free travel from Lower City to Upper City is supposed to be forbidden.

 - Avatar: The Last Airbender: The main characters use the sewers to sneak back into Omashu.
 There's also supposedly a "secret river" (but not secret enough not to be discussed in Fire Nation grade school) that leads to the Fire Lord's palace.

 - Disneyworld in Florida is actually built above ground level.
 This is hidden by the terrain design.
 Underneath the park are passageways to allow employees to easily get from one part of the park to another more quickly than through the park itself.
 Contrary to rumor, Disneyland in California does not have underground tunnels, as the idea for them only occurred after construction of the park was finished, and tunneling underneath a theme park was deemed a very dumb idea.
 Knowing they wanted tunnels for their next park, but discovering the ground in Florida was water-logged to dig into, they built Disneyworld on the "second floor," with the tunnels actually being at ground level.

 - According to historians like Herodotus, Xerxes gained an advantage in the Battle of Thermopylae when a Greek named Ephialtes told him of a mountain pass around Thermopylae, at which point Xerxes secretly sent 20,000 Immortals under the command of Hydarnes through so that the Persians could have the Greeks surrounded.